KseniaSorokina/ex-cxense/README.md

   	 - "traffic_filters": ["deviceType", “mobileBrand”],    ( names of the necessary groups are enough to insert here; at 		the same time it is better to take a small number of groups)
   	 - "traffic_request_groups": ["taxonomy"]

+	 f) A table showing the values (“events“, “urls”, “weight”) of groups mix (the same groups as table a + selected custom dimensions, which it is possible to find in "Site Content").
+For example:

+	 - “traffic_request_method": "/traffic/keyword",
+  	 - "traffic_filters": ["deviceType", “mobileBrand”],    ( names of the necessary groups are enough to insert here; at 		the same time it is better to take a small number of groups)
+  	 - "traffic_request_groups": ["entity", vlp-brand", ....]  (custom dimensions)

 * "site_ids_filter" - filter for specific sitе ids
 	2 options: